 - On Campus Employment: A university campus is a large place and has an ecosystem of its own.
 It requires a number of employees in terms of librarians, computer technicians, baristas, executive assistants and ambassadors for its smooth functioning and posts are advertised every week if not everyday.
 So, as long as students remain vigilant and maintain an updated CV, there is nothing more convenient than an On Campus job to take care of your expenses, reach class on time and make new friends.

 With the manner of searching for jobs out of the way, let’s look at some of the highest paying part time jobs currently available in the Australian market fine tuned to Indian student’s preferences.
+Besides that, for a better understanding of the economic prospects in Australia, you can go through the PESTLE Analysis of Australia.

 - Tutor: Indian students are renowned for their academic prowess not just in Australia but also around the world.
 They have some of the highest GPA during their programs and in their previous education thus making them very qualified to become personal tutors.
 Students can take on tutoring responsibilities either privately or in groups and their expertise will not go unrewarded.
 Clients may include younger students, peers or even senior students depending on your level of knowledge of a particular subject.